IBM-Bluemix-Docs/sap-hana-qrg/rhel-installing-your-SAP-landscape.md

 ## Downloading your SAP software
 {: download_software}

-Log in to the [SAP Service Marketplace](https://websmp201.sap-ag.de/) and download the required DVDs to a local share drive.
+Log in to the [SAP Support Portal](https://support.sap.com/en/index.html), click **Download Software**, and download the required DVDs to a local share drive.
 Transfer the files to your provisioned server.
 Another option is to download the [SAP Software Download Manager](https://support.sap.com/en/my-support/software-downloads.html#section_995042677), install it on your target server and directly download the DVD images to the server.

 ## Preparing for SAP's SWPM GUI
 {: #prepare_for_GUI}